Acidham/chromium-hist-bookmarks/README.md

 * `Copy to Clipboard`: Copies the URL into the Clipboard
 * `Open Domain`: Opens the domain  (e.g. www.google.com) in default Browser
 * `Open In...`: Opens the URL with the Alfred's build in Open-In other Browser
+* `Open in Source Browser`: Opens the URL in the Browser of origin

 ### Bookmark Location